cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ![Upload SKOS taxonomy file to import](/images/tfc/1-2.png "In the Upload SKOS taxonomy file dialog select the file and click Upload file")

-When the upload completes, the difference between draft and current taxonomy snapshots is calculated, and updated statistics are displayed in the taxonomy snapshot table.
+The difference between draft and current taxonomy snapshots is calculated when the upload completes, and updated statistics are displayed in the taxonomy snapshot table.
 You can explore the contents of each snapshot by clicking on the corresponding row of the taxonomy snapshot table.

 ![Explore imported SKOS taxonomies](/images/tfc/1-3.png "When one or more taxonomies are imported, you can explore their structure by expanding concept schemes to reveal top concepts, and expanding concepts to reveal narrower concepts.")

 To clear the draft taxonomy snapshot, select **Clear draft snapshot** from the Actions menu.
-In the **Clear draft snapshot** dialog confirm that you want to clear the draft snapshot.
+In the **Clear draft snapshot** dialog, confirm that you want to clear the draft snapshot.
 When the request completes, the difference between cleared draft and current taxonomy snapshots is calculated, and updated statistics are displayed in the taxonomy snapshot table.

 ![Clear draft snapshot](/images/tfc/1-4.png "To clear draft taxonomy snapshot, select Clear draft snapshot from the Actions menu.")